Thank you: paypal.me/davedgren

 Two decades ago, on Sabbath morning, I told the children's story at Avondale during the divine service at the minister's meetings.
-If you were there, perhaps you remember John the Baptist recounting his nightmare about a seven headed dragon.
+If you were there, perhaps you remember John the Baptist recounting his nightmare about a seven-headed dragon.
 Storytelling was and is my passion.

 Over the next ten years, I went through severe faith deconstruction.
-The apex of which occurred during my time as Associate Editor at Signs Publishing.
+The apex of this occurred during my time as Associate Editor at Signs Publishing.
 I went through it alone.
 I spent many a drive home from Warburton calling to God and waiting for an answer.
 I even tried the silent treatment and listened for a still small voice.
 As you might expect, I heard nothing.